hm-lang/core/proposals/README.md

 ## nested/object types

 You can declare an object type inline with nested fields.
-The nested fields defined with `:` are immutable, and `;` are mutable.
+The nested fields defined with `:` are readonly, and `;` are mutable.

 ```
 Vector; (X: dbl, Y: dbl, Z: dbl) = (X: 4, Y: 3, Z: 1.5)
-Vector X += 4   # COMPILER ERROR, field `X` of object is immutable
+Vector X += 4   # COMPILER ERROR, field `X` of object is readonly

 # note however, as defined, Vector is reassignable since it was defined with `;`:
 Vector = (X: 1, Y: 7.2)
 # note, missing fields will be default-initialized.
 Vector Z == 0   # should be True.

-# to make an object variable immutable, use := when defining:
+# to make an object variable readonly, use := when defining:
 Vector2 := (X: 3.75, Y: 3.25)
 # or you can use `:` with an explicit type specifier and then `=`:
 Vector2: (X: dbl, Y: dbl) = (X: 3.75, Y: 3.25)
 # then these operations are invalid:
-Vector2 X += 3          # COMPILER ERROR, variable is immutable, field cannot be modified
+Vector2 X += 3          # COMPILER ERROR, variable is readonly, field cannot be modified
-Vector2 = (X: 1, Y: 2)  # COMPILER ERROR, variable is immutable, cannot be reassigned
+Vector2 = (X: 1, Y: 2)  # COMPILER ERROR, variable is readonly, cannot be reassigned
 ```

 You can define a type/interface for objects you use multiple times.